jaredkrinke/log/content/posts/programming-languages/minimal-dev-env-4.md

 Note that I had to resort to using [Nix](https://github.com/NixOS/nix) to get Deno running because Deno depends on [glibc](https://www.gnu.org/software/libc/) and doesn't support [musl](https://musl.libc.org/) (the C standard library implementation that Alpine Linux uses).

-Overall, this is a 4 - 6x performance improvement (on a machine that happened to originally cost 4 - 6 times as much as the Pi 1 B).
+Overall, this is a 4 - 6x performance improvement (on a machine that coincidentally cost 4 - 6 times as much as the Pi 1 B, originally).

+# Battery life
+My old setup chained me to my desk, but now I can take my laptop wherever.
+I don't really remember what the battery life was like originally (or on Windows), but I'm able to get 4 - 6 hours of intensive use.
+That is plenty for me at the moment, although it certainly doesn't seem like "good" battery life.
+I've also noticed that the (rotational) hard drive seems to spin up and down consistently ever 5 seconds, even when I'm not doing anything.
+I'm not sure if it's a hardware, driver, or Linux problem, but I'm just trying to ignore it for now.

+# Power consumption
+One area where the Raspberry Pi B excelled was power consumption.
+At max capacity, I measured it at around 3.5 Watts.

 TODO:
-* Battery life
 * Power consumption
-* X